NeLLi-team/gvclass/README.md

 Runtime resources and benchmarking assets are intentionally split:

-- `resources/` is the production runtime database and model bundle used by GVClass.
+- `resources/` is the local production runtime database/model directory created by `pixi run setup-db` (or the first CLI run) and ignored in git.
 - `benchmarking/` contains local/private reproducibility assets for contamination and completeness benchmarking.

 The benchmark workspace is not intended for public release yet.
 It can be packaged separately for private transfer (`scp`, shared storage, internal archive) without inflating the production download tarball.